This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Make inexpensive environmentally-friendly homemade organic fertilizer for your vegetable garden from foraged and waste materials.
-Includes DIY Organic Fertilizers you can make from seaweed, comfrey, and nettles.
+Make inexpensive environmentally-friendly homemade plant fertilizer for your vegetable garden from foraged and waste materials.
+Includes DIY plant fertilizers you can make from seaweed, comfrey, and nettles.

 You don’t have to buy any of those packaged fertilizers though, because you can make your own.
 They include garden compost, comfrey fertilizer, nettle fertilizer, worm castings, and green manures.
 These and others can support different phases of a plant’s growth cycle by providing essential nutrients.
 Nitrogen-rich nettle feed will encourage early leaf growth whereas potassium-rich seaweed enhances fruit development.
 Fertilizer tea delivers nutrients straight to the plant in a liquid form which is easily absorbed by the roots.